laanwj/etna_viv/README.md

 Command stream format
 -----------------------

+Like many other GPUs, the primary means of programming the chip is through a command stream interpreted by a DMA engine.
+This "Front End" takes care of distributing state changes through the individual modules of the GPU, kicking off primitive rendering, synchronization, and also supports some primitive flow control (branch, call, return).

+Most of the relevant bits of this command stream have been deciphered.

-Command stream format represented in rules-ng-ng XML format.
+The command stream format represented in rules-ng-ng XML format can be found here:

     rnndb/cmdstream.xml

-Most of the relevant bits have been deciphered.

 Command stream interception
 ----------------------------

+`viv_hook`: A library to intercept and log the traffic between libGAL (the Vivante user space blob) and the kernel driver / hardware.

+It uses ELF hooks to intercept only system calls such as ioctl and mmap coming from the driver, not from other parts of the application (unlike more crude hacks using `LD_PRELOAD`).

+At the beginning of the program call `the_hook`, at the end of the program call `end_hook` to finalize and flush buffers.
+This should even work for native android applications that fork from the zygote.

+The raw binary structures interchanged with the kernel are written to disk in a `.fdr` file, along with updates to video memory, to be parsed by the accompanying command stream dumper and other tools.

     native/egl/*.c

-Uses ELF hooks to intercept ioctl and mmap calls from libGAL (the Vivante user space blob) to the kernel driver, while running GLES2 examples.

-At the beginning of the program call `the_hook`, at the end of the program call `end_hook` to finalize and flush buffers.

-The raw binary structures interchanged with the kernel are written to disk in a `.fdr` file, along with updates to video memory, to be parsed by the accompanying tools.

 Command stream dumper
 ----------------------